 - If a student on Probation 1 or 2 passes all of his/her classes for the semester, then the probation status will be removed.

-- Students on Probation 2 will not be able to receive a travel signature on their I-20 form until the final progress report becomes available on the last day of the semester.
+- Students on Probation 2 will not be able to receive a travel signature on their I-20 form until the final grade report becomes available on the last day of the semester.
 This is not the same as the last day of classes.
 Be sure to confirm the last day of the semester.

 - Students who have been dismissed twice are not eligible to return to CELCIS.